Utah Administrative Code

 (b) An LEA may request, but may not require, a parent to meet with a teacher, principal, or other LEA administrator regarding the parent's request to exclude the parent's student from taking a state required assessment.

-(7) Any assessment that is not a state required assessment, the administration of the assessments, and the consequence of taking or failing to take the assessments is governed by policy adopted by each LEA.
+(6) The administration of any assessment that is not a state required assessment, including consequences associated with taking or failing to take the assessment, is governed by policy adopted by each LEA.

-(9) An LEA may not reward a student for taking a state required assessment.
+(8) An LEA may not reward a student for a student's participation in or performance on a state required assessment.

 R277-404-8.
 Public Education Employee Compliance with Assessment Requirements, Protocols, and Security.